apache/mxnet/docs/system/index.md

 # System Design Note

-This page contains resources you need to understand how mxnet works and how to work on mxnet codebase.
-We believe that it is important to make the system modularized and understandable by general audience.
+This design document contains notes that are relevant to the MXNet system design and deep learning libraries in general.
+We believe that open sourcing this system design note can help general audiences understand the  motivations, benefits and drawbacks of our design choices.
+This will help deep learning practitioners as well as builders of other deep learning systems.

-## Design Notes
+## Deep Learning Design Notes

+This section will be updated with self-contained design notes on various aspect of deep learning systems, in terms of abstraction, optimization and trade-offs.

 * [Programming Models for Deep Learning](program_model.md)
 * [Dependency Engine for Deep Learning](note_engine.md)